section-engineering-education/engineering-education/articles/forward-and-backward-chaining-in-ai/index.md

 Tom is running (A)

+The MYCIN expert system is a real life example of how backward chaining works.
+This is a system that is used in the diagnosis of bacterial infections.
+It also recommends suitable treatments for this type of infections.

+The knowledge base of a MYCIN consists of many antecedent-consequent rules, which enable the system to recognize various causes of infections (bacterial).
+This type of system is suitable for patients who have a bacterial infection, but do not know the specific type of infection.
+The system will gather information relating to symptoms and history of the patient.
+This information will then be analyzed to establish the type of bacterial infection.
+A suitable sequence can be as follows.

+The patient has a bacterial infection

+The patient is vomiting

+He is also experiencing diarrhea and severe stomach upset

+Therefore, the patient has typhoid (salmonella bacterial infection)

+The MYCIN expert system uses the information collected from the patient to recommend suitable treatment.
+The recommended treatment corresponds to the identified bacterial infection.
+In the above case, the system may recommend the use of ciprofloxacin.

 #### Advantages
-* The result is already known, which makes it easy to deduce inferences
+* The result is already known, which makes it easy to deduce inferences.
-* It is a quicker method of reasoning than forward chaining because the endpoint is available
+* It is a quicker method of reasoning than forward chaining because the endpoint is available.
-* In this type of chaining, correct solutions can be derived effectively if pre-determined rules are met by the inference engine
+* In this type of chaining, correct solutions can be derived effectively if pre-determined rules are met by the inference engine.

 #### Disadvantages
 * The process of reasoning can only start if the endpoint is known.
-* It does not deduce multiple solutions or answers
+* It does not deduce multiple solutions or answers.
-* It only derives data that is needed, which makes it less flexible than forward chaining
+* It only derives data that is needed, which makes it less flexible than forward chaining.

 ### Conclusion
 Backward and forward chaining are important methods of reasoning in artificial intelligence.
-These concepts defer mainly in terms of approach, strategy, technique, speed, and operational direction.
+These concepts differ mainly in terms of approach, strategy, technique, speed, and operational direction.

 Forward chaining is important to developers that want to use data-driven algorithms to develop effective computer-based systems.
 Backward chaining is important to developers that are interested in using goal-driven algorithms to design effective solutions in complex database systems.